Utilizing CO2 to Revolutionize Concrete Sustainability

 Cementitious materials, the most extensively used man-made material, account for a substantial carbon footprint throughout their lifecycle.
 Thus, cement concrete is a promising opportunity for CCUS through carbonation treatment.
 This includes carbonating binders, industrial wastes, and recycled aggregates from demolished structures, which can be incorporated into new concrete.

-CO2 readily dissolves in water at moderate pressures, swiftly forming bicarbonate, hydrogen, and carbonate ions.
-These may interact with other components in cement concrete, such as binders or aggregates, to create various hydrates.
-Thus, cementitious materials are a foundational medium for absorbing and utilizing CO2.
+CO2 readily dissolves in water under moderate pressure, forming bicarbonate, hydrogen, and carbonate ions.
+These ions interact with other components in cement concrete, such as binders or aggregates, to create various hydrated compounds.
+Consequently, cementitious materials provide an effective medium for CO2 absorption and utilization, offering substantial potential for reducing carbon footprints in the construction industry.

 Carbonation of Cement Concrete